Preserving and interpreting the Williamsburg Bray School

 Cortney Will

 In the fall of 1918, 24 women were admitted as undergraduate students at William & Mary.
-During the 2018-19 school year, we are celebrating the accomplishments of more than 55,000 alumnae, students, faculty and staff who have followed in their footsteps.
 In the coming months we will be featuring vignettes from our fall 2018 cover story on the 100 years of coeducation at William & Mary.
 This is the second in that series.

 “This building … is named in honor of one of the truly great alumnae of our college,” said Professor Caroline Sinclair.
 “One whose intelligence, energy, character and professional skill set an example for all who will enter these halls with purpose.”